arbor-sim/arbor/doc/concepts/recipe.rst

   labelled "detector_0" is attached to the middle of the soma.
 The detector will generate a spike event when the voltage goes above 10 mV.
 At the same spot on the soma, a current clamp is also attached, with the intention of triggering some spikes.
-All of the preceding info — the morphology, dynamics, threshold detector and current clamp — constitute what is termed the **description** of the cell.
+All of the preceding info — the morphology, dynamics, threshold detector, and current clamp — constitute what is termed the **description** of the cell.
-  ``Cell 0`` should be modelled as a :ref:`cable cell<modelcablecell>`,
-  (because cable cells allow complex dynamics such as ``hh``).
+  ``Cell 0`` should be modelled as a :ref:`cable cell<modelcablecell>`, because cable cells allow complex dynamics such as ``hh``.
 This is referred to as the **kind** of the cell.
 - ``Cell 1``: Is a soma and a single dendrite, with ``passive`` dynamics everywhere.
   It has a single synapse at the end of the dendrite labeled "synapse_1" and a gap